ahan-nz/Year-Book-App/README.md

 #### Frontend

 Navigate to the frontend's folder.
 Use `npm install` to build the app.
 Use `npm run test-cc` to generate vitest coverage.
+Use `npm run dev` to run the development server.

 Connecting to Backend:

 The Frontend app fetches data from the deployed API by default.
 To change that to a local server, go to `src/utils/apiHelper.js`, and change the baseURL on line 3 (the default port for backend is 5175).

+#### Backend

+Navigate to the backend's folder.
+Use `npm install` to build the app and use `npm start` to run the development server.

 ## User Testing